-6.1 Semantic free variables
+6.1 Semantic underspecification as uncertainty

 The core conceptual and technical idea involved in lexical uncertainty is to model the speaker and listener as uncertain about the semantic content of their language's utterances.
-As implemented in this paper, lexical uncertainty assumes that the lexicon fully specifies the semantic content of each lexical item; in order to model the speaker and listener's semantic uncertainty, we model them as being uncertain about the lexicon that is being used.
-However, there is nothing essential about the assumption that the lexicon fully determines each utterance's semantic content.
-In particular, there is an alternative way of formalizing semantic uncertainty, which preserves all of the modeling results presented in this paper but which pushes the semantic uncertainty into the lexicon itself.
+In this paper we have assumed that the "base" lexicon fully specifies the semantic content of each lexical item; semantic uncertainty, comes from uncertainty about the specific refinement of this base lexicon that is being used.
+There is an alternative way of formalizing semantic uncertainty, which preserves all of the modeling results presented in this paper but which pushes the semantic uncertainty into the lexical representations themselves.

-This alternative formalization uses semantic free variables in order to represent semantic uncertainty.
+This alternative formalization uses semantic free variables as a locus of uncertainty 12.
 These semantic free variables are used to assign underspecified semantic content to utterances.
-This is done in the obvious manner: certain variables in a lexical entry are abstracted out, and replaced with free variables.
-The semantic content of a lexical item is fully specified once all of the free variables in its lexical entry have been assigned values.
+This is done in the usual manner (Lewis, 1970; Montague, 1973): certain variables in a lexical entry are left un-bound; the semantic content of a lexical item is fully specified once all of the free variables in its lexical entry have been assigned values based on context.
 Semantic uncertainty can be represented as uncertainty about the values of the relevant variables.
-For example, we might assign the adjective "tall" the lexical entry $\lambda x \lambda y$.height(y) > x, where the value of the threshold variable x is left unspecified in the lexicon.
-The value of this variable is inferred during pragmatic inference, in a manner nearly identical to the lexical inference procedure described in this paper.
+For example, we might assign the adjective "tall" the lexical entry $\lambda x \lambda y$.height(y) > x, where the value of the threshold variable x is left unspecified in the lexicon (Lassiter & Goodman, 2013).
+The value of this variable is inferred during pragmatic inference, jointly with the world state, in a manner identical to the lexical inference procedure described in this paper.